 One of the best ways you can help your introverted child warm up to the camp idea is to let them help choose the camp.
 This really will be a big part of their success.
 As you’re considering different options, be sure to visit each one in person, so your child can begin to connect with the real details—where are they going to be setting up their home away from home and will the camp leaders help them feel comfortable?
 When kids can begin to imagine the actual experience, it becomes less and less intimidating.
 They can begin to understand their own place in the mix.

 We encourage kids to set up their bunk area in a way that helps it feel like home.
 It helps when kids bring photos, stuffed animals, and other items that inspire a sense of familiarity and comfort.
 Check out our blog post about ways to support a camper who is nervous to go to sleepaway camp for the first time.
-If your child is still unsure whether they’re ready to dive into a one- or two-week session, our Intro and Mini Camps may be the way to go.
-In these programs, campers will stay with us for just two nights or four nights.
-With the five-day, four-night mini camp, kids still get to design their own activity schedules and get a fairly in-depth feel for what the longer camp sessions would be like for them.
+If your child is still unsure whether they’re ready to dive into a one- or two-week session, our Intro Camp may be the way to go.
+In this program, campers will stay with us for just two nights and it is specifically designed for first time campers.

 Summer camp is a unique experience on all fronts and allows kids to begin from scratch.
 While it’s worth discussing any considerations about your child’s preferences and boundaries with us behind-the-scenes, when it comes time for camp, we prefer to set denominators like “introverted” and “extroverted” aside, getting to know kids as unique and brilliant beings, each with their own version of the summer camp journey.

 Are you and your child ready to explore Kennolyn Camps further?
 Visit our Facebook and Instagram pages to get a really colorful look at what we’re all about.
 And we’re available year-round, so you can give us a call to talk more about how Kennolyn might be the place for your child.